jennybc/googlesheets/README.md

 Use a [Google Form](http://www.google.com/forms/about/) to conduct a survey, which populates a Google Sheet.

 Gather data while you're in the field in a Google Sheet, maybe [with an iPhone](https://itunes.apple.com/us/app/google-sheets/id842849113?mt=8) or [an Android device](https://play.google.com/store/apps/details?id=com.google.android.apps.docs.editors.sheets&hl=en).
 Take advantage of [data validation](https://support.google.com/docs/answer/139705?hl=en) to limit the crazy on the way in.
+You do not have to be online to edit a Google Sheet!
+Work offline via [the Chrome browser](https://support.google.com/docs/answer/2375012?hl=en), the [Sheets app for Android](https://play.google.com/store/apps/details?id=com.google.android.apps.docs.editors.sheets&hl=en), or the [Sheets app for iOS](https://itunes.apple.com/us/app/google-sheets/id842849113?mt=8).

 There are various ways to harvest web data directly into a Google Sheet.
 For example: